learnk8s/learnk8s.io/src/requests-limits/content.md

 But before you dive into the tooling needed, let's lay down the plan.

-## Finding the right requests and limits
+## A plan for finding the right requests and limits

 **Requests and limits depend on how much memory and CPU the application uses.**